 On March 16, HB 445 passed out of the House Judiciary Committee with one amendment and was sent to the Alabama House.
 On March 18, HB 445 passed out of the Alabama House with a 74-25-1 vote count.
-It will now be sent to the Alabama Senate where it pended floor action.
+It was sent to the Alabama Senate where it pended floor action.
 On May 17, HB 445 failed due to the legislative session being officially declared "sine die", or in other words finished.

 - 3/18/2021 - Alabama House approves bill changing riot definition [Montgomery Advertiser]